born2net/gulp-header-footer-gen/readme.md

 </pre>

 so gulp-header-footer-gen will generate the HTML pages for us.
-It will

 How to setup:
 ==============

-in index.html (or whatever template file you choose, but index.html is a good design pattern to use as the template to use for header and footer), put your content between the tags of:
+in index.html (or whatever template file you choose, but index.html is a good design pattern, put your content between the tags of:

 <!-- MAIN_CONTENT_START -->